Consumer Guide To The Texas Real Estate Commission

 - Apprentice Inspector, who must be sponsored and directly supervised;

 - Real Estate Inspectors, who must be sponsored and indirectly supervise; and

 - Professional Inspectors, who can inspect without sponsorship or supervision

-Residential Service Companies are licensed by TREC to offer contracts to consumers for services related to the maintenance of certain systems in the home.
+Residential Service Companies or more commonly known as Home Warranties, are licensed by Texas Department of Licensing and Regulation (TDLR) as part of its Service Contract Providers program.
+These companies offer contracts to consumers for services related to the maintenance of certain systems in the home.
 Typically, these contracts are offered at the point of sale of a home.
 The contract can cover a wide range of systems including appliances, plumbing, electrical, pools, and water heaters.
 Make sure you review each contract and its details before choosing the one.
 It’s important to note that a residential service company contract is not required when purchasing a home.